flybywiresim/website/src/posts/development-update-sim-specific-releases-for-msfs-2020-and-2024.md

 There are many features in MSFS2024 which our developers have been working on.
 These include a MSFS2024 specific flight model, a 2024 native aircraft package, and many more features in the MSFS2024 SDK.
 Expect to see continued development of both the A32NX and A380X as more systems and features are implemented in both aircraft.

 MSFS2020 will continue to be supported.
 Development priorities may change depending on the simulator versions that our volunteer developers and contributors are working with as time passes.
 As a matured simulator, there might be more focus on stability and incremental improvements rather than major reworks for MSFS2020.
-Some features implemented in the MSFS2024 version might be ported to MSFS2020 if possible but once again there is no guarantee of feature parity.

 This approach allows us to push boundaries where possible, while maintaining a solid experience for existing users.